meltano/meltano/docs/src/handbook/README.md

 ### Email

-Emails to `hello@meltano.com` forward to our Zendesk inbox so they can be triaged, assigned, and managed.
+Emails to `hello@meltano.com` forward to Zendesk so they can be triaged, assigned, and managed.
-We get a wide range of inbound there, including people who are looking for support and account setups.
+This email is not advertised anywhere (but here), but is used for all of our subscriptions.
-Login info for each member of the Meltano team has been sent out, and the master account login info is in 1Password.
+Team members have their own accounts and master account login info can be found in 1Password.

 #### Responsible Disclosure of Security Vulnerabilities

-Emails to `security@meltano.com` also forward to our Zendesk inbox, and are automatically assigned to the Security group.
+Emails to `security@meltano.com` also forward to Zendesk, and are automatically assigned to the Security group, which includes all current team members.
 As documented in our [Responsible Disclosure Policy](/docs/responsible-disclosure.md), we will acknowledge receipt of a vulnerability report the next business day and strive to send the reporter regular updates about our progress.

-### Live Chat powered by Intercom.io
+### Intercom Live Chat powered

 The [Meltano.com website](https://www.meltano.com) is set up with live chat powered by Intercom.
-Meltano team members each have basic accounts, and there is a shared account for whoever is on chat duty to log into with full access to the Inbox.
-Login credentials can be found in 1Password.
+Team members have their own accounts and master account login info can be found in 1Password.

 ## Trademarks